Each year we run a major university-wide programme, “Pathways – Career Options for Researchers”.

 Do I need to register?

-If you’re from the University of Manchester, remember to bring your university swipe card for Fast Track entry on the day.
+If you’re currently at the University of Manchester, remember to bring your university swipe card for Fast Track entry on the day.
 (For those without a University of Manchester swipe card, there will be an alternative sign in procedure.)

 Got a PhD and want to talk about your career?